ebrahimfeghhi/beyond-brainscore/README.md

-# What is brainscore
+# Beyond Brainscore

-Code for "A revised view of correspondences between large language models and brains".
+Code for "Illusions of Alignment Between Large Language Models and Brains Emerge From Fragile Methods and Overlooked Confounds".

 ## Environment

-Required packages can be installed using the environment.yaml file.
+Required packages can be installed using the requirements_updated.txt file.

-Our code relies on an edited version of himalaya and LMMS.
+We recommend first creating a conda environment: conda create -n "YOUR_ENV_NAME" python=3.11 -y.

-To use this code, clone our custom himalaya and LMMS repo and pip install.
+Next, activate this conda environment, and run: pip install -r requirements_updated.txt

 ## Overview

 ### Constructing neural data matrices (y)

-To construct the y matrix from the .nc files, use the create_y_matrix notebook within the format_neural_data_folder.
+To save the neural data and necessary associated data, run create_y_matrix.ipynb.
+We are working on uploading the associated neural data (.nc) files required for this notebook.

 ### Generating activations
-\
+All code to generate model activations (i.e., X variables in regression) is located in the generate activations folder.

-All code to generate model activations is located in the generate activations folder.
+Run OASM.ipynb and simple_features.ipynb to generate activations for OASM and the simple features, respecitvely.

-The LLM script creates activations for LLM models, and the OASM and simple_features notebooks creates the activations for OASM and the simple models.
+Run LLM.py to generate activations for LLMs.

 ### Combining activations